rekalogika/mapper/README.md

 * Attempts to detect identifier properties on the source side.
 Those properties will be mapped eagerly to the target side, as they should not trigger the hydration of the source.
-As an example, API Platform will be able to generate IRIs without causing the hydration of the entire object graph.
+As an example, API Platform will be able to generate IRIs without causing Doctrine to hydrate the entire object graph.

 ### Arrays and Array-Like Objects